Department of Theatre

 Florida State University

-The curriculum of the Theatre Department (which includes its production program) is designed to aid students to reason and write effectively, to acquire intellectual skills necessary to confront a changing world, to acquire proficiency in a core of theatre knowledge and practice, and to understand the self-discipline necessary to pursue a life in art.
+The curriculum of the Theatre Department (which includes its production program) is designed to aid students in learning to communicate effectively both orally and in writing, to work collaboratively and creatively to solve problems, to acquire intellectual skills necessary to confront a changing world, to acquire proficiency in a core of theatre knowledge and practice, and to understand the self-discipline and work ethic necessary to pursue a life in the arts.
 A minor in Theatre is available.

 Theatre is a performing art.
 It is also an area of study through which one may gain a liberal arts education.
 The Department of Theatre assumes these two views of the theatre to be mutually supportive.
-Design, direction, acting, writing, technology, history, theory, criticism, and dramatic literature are considered interdependent studies.
+Design, directing, acting, technology, management, history, theory, criticism, and dramatic literature are considered interdependent studies.
 However, a degree of specialization is expected of all students.

 Casting Policy Statement